-2.3.5.1 – Health status
+2.3.6.1 – Health status

-Monitor and display the health status of various payment modes (e.g., Credit Card, UPI, Net Banking) with metrics like uptime, downtime, and transaction success rates.
+Monitor and display the health status of various payment modes (e.g., Credit Card, UPI, Net Banking) with metrics like uptime, downtime.

+If the payment mode is configured for downtime it will show in red mark otherwise it will be in green for uptime.

-2.3.5.2 – Issue Alerts
+2.3.6.2 – Issue Alerts